wutchzone/api-response/README.md

 # Response

-Go `API-Response package` provides easy and simple solution for your API response and makes responses more consistent
+Go `API-Response package` provides easy and simple solution for your API response and makes responses more consistent.

 # Usage